1958 FIFA World Cup

-The 1958 FIFA World Cup was the sixth FIFA World Cup, a quadrennial football tournament for men's senior national teams, and was played in Sweden from 8 to 29 June 1958.
-It was the first FIFA World Cup to be played in a Nordic country.
+The 1958 FIFA World Cup was the 6th FIFA World Cup, a quadrennial football tournament for men's senior national teams.
+It was played in Sweden from 8 to 29 June 1958.
+It is currently the only FIFA World Cup to be hosted in a Nordic country.

-Brazil beat Sweden 5–2 in the final in Solna, Stockholm, to claim their first title, having beaten France in the semi final and Wales in the quarter final.
+Brazil beat Sweden 5–2 in the final in Solna, Stockholm, to claim their first title, having beaten France in the semi-final and Wales in the quarter-final.
 The tournament also marked the arrival of a then 17-year-old Pelé on the world stage, who scored in all three of Brazil's knockout games.

-This was the first appearance of Wales at the FIFA World Cup and they would not qualify for another until 64 years later.
-This tournament also marked the debuts of fellow British side Northern Ireland, as well as the Soviet Union.
+This was the first appearance of Wales at the FIFA World Cup.
+They would not qualify for another until 64 years later.
+This tournament also marked the debuts of Northern Ireland, as well as the Soviet Union.
+Defending champions West Germany were eliminated by runners-up Sweden and would lose to France in a third place match.

 Host selection

 Argentina, Chile, Mexico, and Sweden expressed interest in hosting the tournament.
 Swedish delegates lobbied other countries at the FIFA Congress held in Rio de Janeiro around the opening of the 1950 World Cup finals.
 Sweden was awarded the 1958 tournament unopposed on 23 June 1950.